Panya-2002/Restaurant-seat-swift-app/Restaurant-Seat-Swift/README.md

 ## The Evolution of Dining

 Restaurants have long been hubs of joy, celebration, and exquisite flavors.
-However, the growing popularity of dining out brought challenges – the frustration of arriving at your favorite eatery only to find all tables occupied.
+However, the growing popularity of dining out brought challenges – the frustration of arriving at your favorite eatery only to find  tables occupied.
 That's where our innovative solution comes in.

 ## Your Culinary Adventure Awaits